Catholic Studies Major & Minor

-Stonehill College, in its mission statement, identifies itself as “a community of scholarship and faith, anchored by a belief in the inherent dignity of each person.”
+Stonehill College, in its mission statement, identifies itself as “a community of scholarship and faith, committed to fostering a culture where differences are affirmed and anchored by a belief in the inherent dignity of each person.”
 The Catholic Studies program helps fulfill the values and spirit of the College’s mission by: